-Recent tests on a selection of control targets that were NOT REFRIGERATED produced a PEAK (worst case) error after more than three years of LESS THAN 1.0 DELTA-E(ab) from the original reference file.
+Tests on a selection of control targets that were NOT REFRIGERATED for ten years produced a PEAK (worst case) error of LESS THAN 1.0 DELTA-E(ab) from the original reference file.
 This is well within the tolerances of a good spectrophotometer, and approximates the error produced by reading the same target twice on the same day.

-Although these tests indicate a very long shelf life, unshipped HCT targets are kept in refrigerated storage until they are shipped.
+Although these tests indicate a long shelf life, HCT targets are refrigerated until shipment.